Synthetics Test Settings

 Alerting Conditions

-• Unhealthy incident count: A field to specify the number of incidents of unhealthy overall test status (default is 3).
+• Duration value: A field to specify the number of time units in the duration (default is 5).

-This pane enables you to send test status notifications to notification channels defined in your organization (see Notifications).
+This pane enables you to send notifications of a test’s status to one or more notification channels defined in your organization (see Notifications).
 The following controls are included:

-• Test Notification Channels: A button that sends a test notification to the recipients in all of the currently selected channels.
+• Test Notification Channels: A button, present only if at least one channel is selected in the Notification Channel field, that sends a test notification to the recipients in all of the currently selected channels.

 • Add New: A button that opens the Add Notification dialog (see Add or Edit Notification), where you can create a new notification channel in your organization and automatically add it to the test.